SaaS & B2B software

 How quickly can you deliver a report a customer will accept?

-A typical SaaS web app and API engagement is two to three weeks of testing plus a week of reporting and a retest of reported findings.
-Many customers schedule the kickoff within the same week as the scoping call when a deadline is tight.
+A typical SaaS web app and API engagement is two to three weeks of testing plus reporting and a retest.
+Many customers schedule kickoff within the same week as the scoping call when a deadline is tight.

 Will the report satisfy our SOC 2 or ISO auditor?

 Yes.
-Findings are mapped to SOC 2 Common Criteria and to ISO 27001 Annex A controls in the same document.
-Customers consistently use the report as audit evidence without rework.
+Findings are mapped to SOC 2 Common Criteria and ISO 27001 Annex A in the same document — used as audit evidence without rework.

 How do you test multi-tenant isolation?

-We test with at least two tenant accounts in scope (more for cross-tenant share scenarios) and walk every protected resource boundary — direct API access, shared links, exports, webhooks, and any integration that touches multiple tenants.
+We test with at least two tenant accounts and walk every protected resource boundary — direct API access, shared links, exports, webhooks, and integrations that touch multiple tenants.

 Do you test our SSO and SCIM integrations?

 Yes.
-SSO assertion handling, replay, downgrade paths to local login, role-claim manipulation, and SCIM provisioning misuse are part of standard scope when those integrations exist.
+Assertion handling, replay, downgrade paths to local login, role-claim manipulation, and SCIM provisioning misuse are standard scope when those integrations exist.

 Can you fit a pentest into a sales-driven deadline?